Merry Go Round (Delinquent Habits album)

 Merry Go Round is the third studio album by the latin hip hop group Delinquent Habits.
-The song "House of the Rising Drum" was featured on the soundtrack of the video game Tony Hawk's Pro Skater 4.
+The song "House of the Rising Drum" was featured on the soundtrack of the video game Tony Hawk's Pro Skater 4 while the songs "Station Thirteen", "Return of the Tres", "Merry-Go-Round", "Sick Syde Drop", "Beijing", "House of the Rising Drum" and "Anytime Alltime" were featured on the soundtrack of the video game Total Overdose.